What is Shared Lives?

 How do I become a Shared Lives carer?

-Read the FAQs to find out more about what being a Shared Lives carer is all about.
+Download the information sheet at the bottom of the page to find out more about what being a Shared Lives carer is all about.

 To find out more about Shared Lives, or for an informal discussion about becoming a Shared Lives carer, please call 020 7527 7661 or email email@example.com